nyx-space/hifitime/README.md

 # Changelog

+## 3.7.0
+Huge thanks to [@gwbres](https://github.com/gwbres) who put in all of the work for this release.
+These usability changes allow [Rinex](https://crates.io/crates/rinex) to use hifitime, check out this work.
++ timescale.rs: derive serdes traits when feasible by @gwbres in https://github.com/nyx-space/hifitime/pull/167
++ timecale.rs: introduce format/display by @gwbres in https://github.com/nyx-space/hifitime/pull/168
++ readme: fix BeiDou typo by @gwbres in https://github.com/nyx-space/hifitime/pull/169
++ epoch: derive Hash by @gwbres in https://github.com/nyx-space/hifitime/pull/170
++ timescale: identify GNSS timescales from standard 3 letter codes by @gwbres in https://github.com/nyx-space/hifitime/pull/171
++ timescale: standard formatting is now available by @gwbres in https://github.com/nyx-space/hifitime/pull/174
++ epoch, duration: improve and fix serdes feature by @gwbres in https://github.com/nyx-space/hifitime/pull/175
++ epoch, timescale: implement default trait by @gwbres in https://github.com/nyx-space/hifitime/pull/176

 ## 3.6.0
 + Galileo System Time and BeiDou Time are now supported, huge thanks to [@gwbres](https://github.com/gwbres) for all that work!